 From 2000 to 2002, Dr. Soesbe worked for the Optical Networking Division of Lucent Technologies (Richardson, Texas) where he helped develop and test optically based communication technologies for national and global medical data networking.
 In 2002, Dr. Soesbe returned to graduate school at the University of Texas Southwestern Medical Center at Dallas where he received his Ph.D. in Radiological Sciences in 2007.
 His graduate research at UT Southwestern, under the guidance of Dr. Peter Antich, focused on the design and development of a small animal SPECT detector that used micro-columnar CsI(Tl) crystals and an electron-multiplying CCD camera for gamma ray detection with photon counting.
 Dr. Soesbe received a Young Investigator Award for this research from the American Association of Physicists in Medicine in 2007.

-Dr. Soesbe’s current research at the Advanced Imaging Research Center involves creating new exogenous contrast agents for molecular imaging applications using MRI.
+Dr. Soesbe spent his post-doctoral years at the Advanced Imaging Research Center where his research involved creating new exogenous contrast agents for molecular imaging applications using MRI.
 Specifically, for the early detection and diagnosis of cancer.
-These agents include diamagnetic and paramagnetic chemical exchange saturation transfer agents (DIACEST and PARACEST, respectively), paramagnetic T2 exchange contrast agents, and liposome nanoparticles containing proton shifting agents such as TmDOTMA.
-He is also involved in the design and fabrication of surface and volume coils for pre-clinical and clinical MRI studies as well as software development for imaging protocols and data analysis.
+These agents included diamagnetic and paramagnetic chemical exchange saturation transfer agents (DIACEST and PARACEST, respectively), paramagnetic T2 exchange contrast agents, and liposome nanoparticles containing proton shifting agents such as TmDOTMA.
+He was also involved in the design and fabrication of surface and volume coils for pre-clinical and clinical MRI studies as well as software development for imaging protocols and data analysis.

 - Clark University (1993), Physics

 - Graduate School

 - University of Texas Southwestern Med Ctr Dallas (2007)

 - Clinical Spectral CT methods and applications